 Corporate philanthropy was a key component of CSR, although some critics argue that tax incentives made cash donations as attractive as their ultimate economic impact on recipients.
 Employee volunteerism was another hallmark of CSR.

-Finally, by the late 2010s and into the 2020s, ESG emerged as a much more proactive (instead of reactive) movement.
+Though the term “ESG” made its first mainstream appearance in a 2004 UN report, it was not until the late 2010s and into the 2020s that ESG emerged as a much more proactive (instead of reactive) movement.

 ESG has now evolved into a comprehensive framework that includes key elements around environmental and social impact, as well as how governance structures can be amended to maximize stakeholder well-being.